Gabriella Abutbol Flaunts Busty Chest In A Skimpy Blue Top & Unzipped Jeans

 Gabriella Abutbol let it all hang out for a steamy new Instagram update this week.
-The brunette bombshell gave her fans something to drool over as she showcased her killer curves in a casual ensemble.
+The brunette bombshell gave her fans something to appreciate as she showcased her killer curves in a casual ensemble.

 Gabriella looked hotter than ever as she rocked a skimpy blue top that fell off of her shoulders and flaunted her busty chest.
 The garment featured a straight neckline that accentuated her ample cleavage.
 It also included the words "baby girl" across the chest.

 She added a pair of pink panties with black satin straps that tied over her curvy hips.
-The lingerie fit tightly against her petite waist and were seen peeking out of under her unzipped jeans.
+The lingerie fit tightly against her petite waist and peeked out from her unzipped jeans.

 The denim pants hugged her round booty and lean thighs snugly.
 Her flat tummy and rock-hard abs were also on full display in the pics.
 She accessorized the look with a gold bracelet on her wrist.

-In the first photo, Gabriella stood with her body angled toward the side and her both of her hands in her back pockets.
+In the first photo, Gabriella stood with her body angled toward the side and both of her hands in her back pockets.
 She arched her back slightly and shrugged her shoulders as she tilted her head and wore a flirty smirk on her face.

 The second shot featured her in nearly the same position.
-Her shoulders were pulled back, and she gave a smoldering stare into the camera.
+Her shoulders were pulled back, and she offered a smoldering stare at the camera.

-In the background of the pics, a white wall and some tall, green plants could be seen.
-In the caption, Gabriella asked her followers how they were doing this week.

 Her long, brown hair was parted in the middle.
 The locks were styled in loose curls that hung down her back and spilled over her chest.